andrewmilo/PC-Optimizer/README.txt

 The purpose of this program is to temporarilty decrease CPU utilization by disabling various processess and services.
-This will allow for more consistency in the processing of various applications.
+This will allow for more consistency in the processing of intensive applications.

 This remedies issues such as:
 Low Frame Per Second (FPS) in games,